 Ty Dolla $ign’s “Paranoid” is easily one of the most stylish and well-produced songs about paranoia.
 The song features a solid vocal performance from Trey Songz and some mic-dropping verses from Ty Dolla $ign.

-This song is thought-provoking and uplifting by telling a story of a man who has spent time in jail, though it is unclear what his crime was.
+This song is thought-provoking and uplifting by telling a story of a man who has spent time in prison, though it is unclear what his crime was.

 The narrator begins with the line, “I’m just tryna find a better way to get up and stay there”--suggesting that he’s trying to find some meaning in his life but has hit a few bumps along the way.